ngorbach/Validation_for_Connectivity-based_Cortex_Parcellation/README.md

 <div align="justify">

-Sample code for the paper <a href="https://www.research-collection.ethz.ch/handle/20.500.11850/261734"><b>Pipeline Validation for Connectivity-based Cortex Parcellation</b></a> by Nico S. Gorbach, Marc Tittgemeyer and Joachim M. Buhmann (in submission).
+Sample code for the paper <a href="a href="https://www.sciencedirect.com/science/article/pii/S1053811918305731"><b>Pipeline Validation for Connectivity-based Cortex Parcellation</b></a> by Nico S. Gorbach, Marc Tittgemeyer and Joachim M. Buhmann (in submission).

 Run the Matlab script *main_cortex_parcellation.m* in the *empirical* folder or one of the Matlab scripts *main_1D_connectivity*, *main_probability_simplex* or *main_anatomical_context* in the subfolders contained in the *simulations* folder.
 The Matlab image processing toolbox is required.